jheel2006/Nutri-Uni/README.md

 ##

-Built by **Grace Chang, Jheel Thanki, Lujain Elmallah and Keya Shah**
+Built by **Grace Chang, Jheel Thanki, Keya Shah and Lujain Elmallah**

 A heartfelt thank you to Professor João Paulo Fernandes for his guidance, support, and for making this course an engaging learning experience.
 Your thoughtful feedback and practical insights have been invaluable throughout this project.